KxSystems/docs/docs/license/gcp.md

 ## 1. Scope of agreement

-1. This Kdb+ Software End User Agreement (“Agreement’) is made between Kx Systems, Inc. (“KX” or “We”) and you the person or entity which accesses the kdb+ Software (“User” or “you”), with respect to KX’s Kdb+ Software made available at the online GCP Marketplace at https://console.cloud.google.com/marketplace (“Google Platform”) owned and controlled by Google Inc. You are required to have a Google
+1. This kdb+ Software End User Agreement (“Agreement’) is made between Kx Systems, Inc. (“KX” or “We”) and you the person or entity which accesses the kdb+ Software (“User” or “you”), with respect to KX’s kdb+ Software made available at the online GCP Marketplace at https://console.cloud.google.com/marketplace (“Google Platform”) owned and controlled by Google Inc. You are required to have a Google